ShareFile

 Create a Document Request Using a Template (From the Document Request List Creation Flow)

-1. Within a project, go to the Requests tab.
+1. Open an existing project and go to the Requests tab.

 The new request will mirror the structure of the selected template, allowing you to reuse predefined document lists across projects.